imnayakshubham/build-app-with/CONTRIBUTING.md

-# 🤝 Contributing to New React App
+# 🤝 Contributing to Build App With

-Thank you for your interest in contributing to New React App!
+Thank you for your interest in contributing to Build App With!
 This document provides guidelines and information for contributors.

 ## 📋 Table of Contents